Barclays, SocGen UK staff revert to home working as government advice shifts

 Some banks, including NatWest Group, have told staff they can work from home until next year.

-Reporting By Lawrence White and Sinead Cruise, Additional reporting by Ann Maria Shibu in Bengaluru; editing by Barbara Lewis and Lisa Shumaker/Mark Heinrich
+Reporting By Lawrence White and Sinead Cruise, Additional reporting by Ann Maria Shibu in Bengaluru; editing by Lisa Shumaker, Mark Heinrich and Tom Brown

 Our Standards: The Thomson Reuters Trust Principles.